2023 FIVB Volleyball Boys' U19 World Championship

-The 2023 FIVB Volleyball Boys' U19 World Championship will be the 18th edition of the FIVB Volleyball Boys' U19 World Championship, the biennial international youth volleyball championship contested by the men's national teams under the age of 19 of the members associations of the Fédération Internationale de Volleyball (FIVB), the sport's global governing body.
-It will be held in Argentina from 4 to 13 August 2023.
+The 2023 FIVB Volleyball Boys' U19 World Championship was the 18th edition of the FIVB Volleyball Boys' U19 World Championship, the biennial international youth volleyball championship contested by the men's national teams under the age of 19 of the members associations of the Fédération Internationale de Volleyball (FIVB), the sport's global governing body.
+It was held in San Juan, Argentina from 2 to 13 August 2023.

 Athletes must born on or after 1 January 2005.